2021 Sunday Times Sportswomen of the Year Awards: Emma Raducanu, Laura Kenny and Sarah Storey among nominees for main award

 Recognising inspirational endeavour in honour of the late sports presenter Helen Rollason

-The winner of this award will be revealed at the live-streamed awards ceremony on Thursday 25th November.
+The winner of this award will be revealed during an online awards ceremony on Thursday evening.